Legoless/AuthKit/README.md

 - Dynamic and customizable user interface for logging in
 - Completely extensible

-# Contribution
+# Contributing

 Another service can easily be added by creating `AKClient` subclass and implementing the abstract methods in superclass.
+See either AKGitHubClient or AKCrashlyticsClient for example.

 Contact
 ======